GetShortstack/docs/docs/full.md

 ## Variables

-- `variables` is the Shortstack secrets/environment variables manager.
-You can access it [here](https://app.getshortstack.com/variables)
+- `variables` is the Brev secrets/environment variables manager.
+You can access it [here](https://app.brev.dev/variables)

   1. Add any environment variable or secret on the Variables page.
 Note: these variables are protected per project.
      ![image](static/docsMedia/variables1.png ":size=550")